Is It Safe To Use Lavender Oil Around Cats?

 Lavender is considered safe for people to use.
 However, unless you are a licensed aromatherapist, it's best to avoid using it around your cats!
 While lavender oil has no serious side effects when used in small amounts on humans, some experts say that it could be harmful to both dogs and cats.
 In small amounts, lavender oil is considered safe for dogs — just as it is for humans.
 However, some experts believe that high concentrations of safe lavender oils, like those found in the skin care products and soaps that are intended for people who have allergies to the substance, could be harmful to cats.
 When something is applied to your pet's skin, it creates a dual reaction.

 When you apply topical skin care products onto your pet, they are inhaling the product, which has an effect similar to that of a cleaning agent.
 This can cause your pet's skin to overproduce natural oils that are normally used to defend the body, like sebum.
 If you have a cat who exhibits reactions to lavender oil, be sure to ask your veterinarian before using lavender products on him.
-Since cats are much more private than dogs and don't do as much licking of their paws, you may not need to use as much lavender oil as you would if you had a dog.
-However, in rare cases of skin reactions, if you have an allergy to lavender oil you and your cat should discontinue using it altogether.

 USES OF LAVENDER OIL FOR CATS: